Do You Need Pool Stabilizer? Complete CYA Guide

 Understanding What Pool Stabilizer Does

-First, let's verify what you're dealing with - pool stabilizer, also called cyanuric acid (CYA), acts like sunscreen for your chlorine.
+Yes — you need pool stabilizer if you use chlorine, because without it, the sun destroys up to 90% of your chlorine within hours.
 Without it in outdoor pools, the sun's UV rays will destroy your free chlorine within hours, making it nearly impossible to maintain proper sanitizer levels.

 The answer to whether you need stabilizer depends entirely on your pool type and location.
 Outdoor pools almost always require stabilizer, while indoor pools typically don't need any.